mhenke/CFML-in-100-minutes/cfml100mins.markdown

 </td>
 </tr>
 </table>
-In this next example we’re using the `cfloop` instruction with a multiple instructions inside the condition.
-The CFML script syntax looks for the starting `{` and the ending `}`.
-Each instruction between the beginning `{` and ending `}` will be executed if the condition is true.
+In this next example we're using the 'cfloop' instruction with a multiple instructions inside the condition.
+The CFML script syntax looks for the starting '{' and the ending '}'.
+Each instruction between the beginning '{' and ending '}' will be executed if the condition is true.

-In the tag example there’s no need to manage the index inside the loop if you’re simply stepping through one item at a time.
-You can use the `from` and `to` arguments, and ColdFusion will simply loop from the first value to the second, and automatically increment the variable in the `index` argument.
+In the tag example there's no need to manage the index inside the loop if you're simply stepping through one item at a time.
+You can use the 'from' and 'to' arguments, and ColdFusion will simply loop from the first value to the second, and automatically increment the variable in the 'index' argument.

 Try this example with multiple instructions: